moksh-garg/moksh-garg.github.io/index.md

 <dl>
    <dt> Life Beyond Research :</dt>
 Well, research/work is fun, but I am sure it does not entirely describe who we are.
 This very well applies to me.
 In my leisure time, I like to do a few things to unwind and decompress myself from work.
 I love to cook -- I find it particularly very therapeuatic to feed yourself with good food after a long tiring day.
+While I like to try to different recipes, I am currently hooked on to pasta of almost all kinds.
+I am not a purist though, my version of pasta is very Indian and could a pleasant surprise for those who are up for an adventure.
+Here are some pictures.

 </dl>